bSienkiewicz/homelab/README.md

 - Or use `sudo` (not recommended for daily use)

 **Service won't start**:
-- Check logs: `cd docker/<service> && docker compose logs`
+- Check logs: `docker compose logs [service-name]`
-- Verify secrets.env is configured
+- Verify `secrets.env` is configured
 - Check network exists: `docker network ls | grep proxy`

 **Port conflicts**:
 - Check what's using the port: `sudo netstat -tulpn | grep <port>`
-- Adjust ports in docker-compose.yml if needed
+- Adjust ports in `docker-compose.yml` if needed

-**Container restarting**:
-- Check logs: `cd docker/<service> && docker compose logs`
-- Verify configuration files exist (e.g., `/srv/data/noip/config.json` for noip)
-- Check environment variables are set correctly
-- For noip: If you see "fetcher is not valid" error, delete `/srv/data/noip/config.json` to use environment variables instead

-**Services not accessible via direct IP:PORT**:
-- Check that ports are mapped in docker-compose.yml (format: `"7878:7878"`)
-- Verify firewall allows the ports: `sudo ufw status`
-- Check if port is in use: `sudo netstat -tulpn | grep <port>`